runrig-coop/hedgerows/index.md

 The hedgerows that enclosed the English commons of the 16th through 18th centuries did not go unopposed, but were actively resisted over many generations.
-Among the earliest of these were the Levellers, who first earned that name during the Midland Revolt of 1607 by "levelling" hedgerows in protest.
+Among the earliest of these were the Levellers, who first earned that name during the Midland Revolt of 1607 by "leveling" hedgerows in protest.
 Though some were drawn and quartered for their convictions, their example inspired the True Levellers, or Diggers, of the English Revolution some 40 years later.
 The anonymous bard I quoted above, whoever they were, surely knew